geonnia/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course
-My working on lessons for auto testing
+My working on lessons for auto testing!